imad2k/armario-frontend/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was is an outfit recommendation app that takes into account your wordrobe, the weather, your location and make a recommendation for what you show wear.

 ## Available Scripts